marcocesarato/php-conventional-changelog/README.md

 ## 💻 Usage

-> **PS:** all following commands must be run (working dir) on the root of the project or in the path where the changelog should be generated
+> **Note:** all following commands must be run (working dir) on the root of the project or in the path where the changelog should be generated

 The changelog generator will generate a log of changes from the date of the last tag *(if not specified with `--from-date`)* to the current date *(if not specified with `--to-date`)*, and it will put all commit logs in the latest version just created (at the moment it doesn't generate the entire git commit version release history).
 By default, will be added one to the patch semver part *(Example, if the last version is `1.0.2` the newer, if not specified the identity of the release, will be `1.0.3`)*.

+- To generate your changelog for your first release run:

+  > **Note:** If the version code (`--ver`) isn't specified it will be automatically `1.0.0`

+  `php vendor/bin/conventional-changelog --first-release`

-- Generate a changelog without committing files:
+- To generate a changelog without committing files:

     `php vendor/bin/conventional-changelog`

-- Generate a changelog with auto commit and auto version tagging:
+- To generate a changelog with auto commit and auto version tagging:

     `php vendor/bin/conventional-changelog --commit`

-- Generate a changelog from a specified date to another specified date:
+- To generate a changelog from a specified date to another specified date:

     `php vendor/bin/conventional-changelog --from-date="2020-12-01" --to-date="2021-01-01"`